netricmp4/Nullify/README.md

 <h2 align="center">Misc</h2>

 <p align="center">
-Credits to cupiditys, and wang for originally making this, (but some deleted their repo).<br><br>
+Credits to Kevin, and Davion for originally making this, (but some deleted their repo).<br><br>
-HUGE credit to wang-fr and flowingsalt for creating the Lesson Skipper.
+HUGE credit to Kevin and Shane for creating the Lesson Skipper.
 This hack wouldn't be as great as it is without their help.<br><br>
 Nullify is under the GNU General Public License v3.0.
-Learn more <a href="https://github.com/notplu/Nullify/blob/main/LICENSE">here</a>.</p>